MrHacker-X/CryptoHunterX/README.md

 ## Overview

-CryptoHunterX is a powerful and versatile cryptocurrency wallet recovery tool that allows users to efficiently and securely regain access to their lost digital assets.
+CryptoHunterX is a powerful and versatile cryptocurrency wallet recovery tool that allows users to efficiently and securely findr lost crypto wallet.
 Whether you're using a PC or an Android device, CryptoHunterX is designed to provide a seamless experience for wallet recovery.

 ### Features